MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 ## FAQ

  1. Why are testers asked to authenticate repeatedly?
-  - AppCenter SDK uses a device's default browser to store cookies.
+  - App Center SDK uses a device's default browser to store cookies.
 In the following cases, SDK will ask for reauthentication:
     - Tester cleared cookies from device's default browser.
     - Tester disabled cookies for the device's default browser.
     - Tester closed the first authentication window after opening the app.
-    - App Secret used to initialize the SDK isn't the same as the one listed on the AppCenter web portal.
+    - App Secret used to initialize the SDK isn't the same as the one listed on the App Center web portal.

  2. Why do testers not see an in-app update message when a new version of the app is released?
 - Multiple scenarios can cause testers to not get in-app update notifications: